Veteran Of The Psychic Wars Lyrics

 It's time we had some leave.

-We've been living in a place,
+We've been living in the flames,

 We've been eating up our brains,